 To participate in an ASA tour, you must be reasonably fit, in good health and able to participate in all activities without assistance from Tour Leaders or other tour members.
 If you require assistance, a fit and able travel companion must undertake to accompany and assist you with all tasks for the duration of the whole tour.
-The responsibility of the Tour Leader is to ensure that the larger group enjoys a relaxing and informative journey, and he or she cannot be relied upon to provide ongoing individual assistance to any one guest.
+ASA's ability to make reasonable adjustments to accommodate your specific needs, your health and safety and the health and safety of other tour members, is of paramount importance to us.
+For this reason the ASA Reservation Application includes a Medical Information section.
+As a general guideline, you must be able to accomplish each of these activities without assistance or support:-

-1. Can you walk and stand unassisted for at least 2-3 hours a day in hot, humid conditions?
-OC 2.
-Can you walk unassisted on and over uneven surfaces? $\bigcirc \bigcirc$ 3.
-Can you climb at least 3 flights of stairs and/or walk up and down steep slopes unassisted? ÕŎ 4.
-Can you walk at a steady pace and no less than 1km every 15 - 20 minutes unassisted?
-OC 5.
-Can you organise, manage and carry your own luggage? $\bigcirc \bigcirc$ 6.
-Can you follow and remember tour instructions and meet punctually at designated times and places?
-OC 7.
-Can you administer your own medication? $\bigcirc \bigcirc$ \sim
+- walk and stand unassisted for at least 2-3 hours a day in hot, humid conditions - walk confidently on and over uneven surfaces - climb at least 3 flights of stairs - embark and disembark from ferries, buses and trains - walk up and down steep slopes - walk at a steady pace and no less than 1km every 15-20 minutes - organise, manage and carry your own luggage - follow and remember tour instructions

+- meet punctually at designated times and places - administer your own medication